LimeWub/musing-sinoussi/src/Prototype/Numbered/README.md

+# Numbered1

 First attempt at a component that does line numbering.

 How does it work?

-> Expects text rather than children
+> Expects text prop rather than children
 > Forces text fontSize/lineHeight based on character count
 > Splits text based on character count (keeps full words)
 > Wraps spans around split text